 How to avoid it: Consult your user manual or take advantage of friendly lifetime technical support.

-Beware of blind spots…
+Beware of the blind spots!

 Is your camera coverage adequate?
 Covering all first floor doors and windows in your home or business is a great place to start.
 Selecting the right camera for the right application is important too.
 Cover a wider area with high resolution cameras, or cameras with wider viewing angles.
 The Revo Ultra has a special Corridor View mode, perfect for doors, hallways and windows.